 Ditch the pork and make yourself and healthier bowl of tantanmen today!
 Earthy mushrooms and sweet red bell peppers dance in a spicy, savory and nutty broth packed with umami.
 This is one dish you will want to add to your meatless meal rotation!
 Ready in 25 minutes from start to finish.

 If there is one thing Japanese television is good at it’s capturing the essence of food.
-High production values are used for closeups of hot pots bubbling, Japanese curry being poured over rice, soy sauce drizzled over silken tofu cubes… I always get hungry when I watch that show.
+High production values are used for closeups of hot pots bubbling, Japanese curry being poured over rice, silken tofu drizzled with soy sauce, okonomiyaki steaming from a hot plate… I always get hungry when I watch that show.

 So what I do now is watch Terrace House during lunch or dinner time to avoid the late night munchies.
 And what better food to pair with a Japanese show than a delicious bowl of ramen!
 This week, I’m all about tantanmen, a Japanese ramen dish inspired by the famous Sichuan dan dan noodles.